uwetom/media-production-worksheets/wk14-unity-ar-interactions/index.md

 We could manually setup and program the inputs ourselves but helpfully Unity has made an interaction toolkit package which contains everything we need.

-We will be using it for AR, but as the name suggests, the XR toolkit also also works with VR projects and we will use it again later in the course.
+We will be using it for AR, but as the name suggests, the XR toolkit also also works with VR projects and we will use it again later in future week.

-- go to **Windows > Package Manager**
+- Go to **Windows > Package Manager**
 - In Unity Registry, search for "XR"
 - Install the **XR Interaction Toolkit**